zeinab-zeitoun/nurxpress-expoRN/README.md

 # nurxpress-expoRN
-1. Install expo cli on your machine using the following commands: npm install -g expo-cli
+1. Install expo cli on your machine using the following command: npm install -g expo-cli

     For more details, go to the documentation -> Expo Cli QuickStart: